-Smart contracts are aninnovative development of blockchain technology which enable for time and resources saving, as they do not require a third-party interaction.
+Smart contracts are an innovative development of blockchain technology that enables for time and resources saving, as they do not require a third-party interaction.
 Traditional contracts do not differ a lot from smart contracts, however, their key benefit is that obligations are automatically enforced and cannot be avoided by anyone.

 6) Decentralized Finance

-Decentralized Finance offers numerous benefits to the usersas it eliminates middlemen, enables everyone who does not has access to financial services to enter the global economy as itis a permission-less technology and enables innovation with the combination of DeFi products.
+Decentralized Finance offers numerous benefits to the users as it eliminates middlemen, enables everyone who does not have access to financial services to enter the global economy as it is a permission-less technology, and enables innovation with the combination of DeFi products.
 Besides, the use of decentralized finance increases the symmetry of information and democratizes financial services in this sense.
 The evolution of DeFi over the years means that most people around the world are only limited by their imagination when considering how to gain benefits from the financial ecosystem.
 However, there are still many complexities that need addressing to further expand the full extent of the possibilities of DeFi.

 If your brand is ready to take the step into web 3.0 and NFT marketing, to optimize engagement with your audience in innovative ways, then click the button below to get your Free Trial, a limited number of Free NFTs, and a Free Consultation call from our team!

 For more info, contact Block.co directly or email at firstname.lastname@example.org.